lakshaybxt/Task-Tracking-App/README.md

 - **Request Body**: Success message.

 ## Getting Started
-    Prerequisites
+Prerequisites:
 To run the backend locally, you need the following tools installed:

 - Node.js (if using Node.js)

 MySQL or any other database (if applicable)